How to Install Git on Ubuntu 22.04

 git version 2.34.1

-In case you don’t have Git on your instance, you can install it from Ubuntu’s default repositories using the apt package manager.
+If Git is not installed, you can install it from Ubuntu’s default repositories using the apt package manager.

 Start by executing the following command as a user with sudo privileges to update the local package index: